Introduction

 cut -d":" -f1 /etc/userdatadomains | while read DOMAIN;do echo;echo "Enabling DNSSEC for: $DOMAIN"; echo "Dry Run - No Changes Made" ;done

-The following script loops through all domains on the server and runs the enable_dnssec_for_domains WHMAPI endpoint for each.
-This enables DNSSEC and sets up the related DNSSEC records that you'll use in the next section.
+- This follow-up loop goes through all domains on the server and runs the "enable_dnssec_for_domains" WHMAPI endpoint for each.
+This enables DNSSEC and sets up the related DNSSEC records to use at the registrar:

 cut -d":" -f1 /etc/userdatadomains | while read DOMAIN;do echo;echo "Enabling DNSSEC for: $DOMAIN"; whmapi1 enable_dnssec_for_domains domain=$DOMAIN ;done